kubernetes-sigs/kueue/keps/74-support-argo-workflow/README.md

 I am a Argo Workflow user.
 Templates are the basic unit to build the workflows.
 Every templates can be a leaf template, step definition or DAG definition.
-Example of a worflow looks like:
+Example of a workflow looks like:

 ```
 # kubectl create -f - << EOF